 Take actions from meetings and collate information from constituent members or direct constituent members to provide information directly to the Programme to support actions

-Facilitate engagement between constituent members and the Programme and central parties, ensuring that issues and concerns are clearly communicated
+Facilitate engagement between constituent members and the Programme and central parties, ensuring that issues and concerns are clearly communicated.

 The Programme Party Coordinator (PPC) will engage directly with Programme Parties to support the Change Management Strategy.